Vegeta909/Gold-Price-Predictor/README.md

 🤝 Contributing

 Contributions are welcome!
-Feel free to open an issue or submit a pull request.
+Feel free to open an issue.

 📩 Contact

 For questions or feedback, feel free to reach out:

 Name: Arnav Singh Bisht

 Email: arnavsb909@gmail.com